quicwg/multipath/draft-ietf-quic-multipath.md

 to pick the "right" token among multiple tokens obtained in a previous connection.
 The client is likely to fall back to the strategy specified in {{Section 8.1.3 of QUIC-TRANSPORT}}, i.e., pick the last received token.
-To avoid issues when clients make the "wrong" choice, a server may issue a token that is capable of validating any of the previously validated addresses.
+To avoid issues when clients make the "wrong" choice, a server should issue a token that is capable of validating any of the previously validated addresses.
 Further guidance on token usage can be found in {{Section 8.1.3 of QUIC-TRANSPORT}}.